-Future plans include; a trip to New Aiyansh and Greenville in late February to bring the school on film to the communities: institution of a one week mini-course Exploring Indians of the Past on Which regular school classes will be programmed to spend one day each at the site of the encient Indian village at Kitselas Canyon on the Eksens River approximately 12 miles east of Terranc; institute an elective course for Cra a 9 or 10 on Nouthwest Coast Indian Art for September, 1971; consider offering the Nishga Language as either the language requirement of an elective course; the Thelian Dance Group numbering some 50 members have accepted an invitation to perform their traditional Indian Interpretative Tribal Dance in the school during and evening; formation of an Indian Senate to work with the Skeama Students Council; holding an "Indian Day" in the late Spring with Indian students hesting nor-Indians at the school for an afternoon; a trip to Haida Village on the Queen Charlotte Islands; inviting Grade 7 students from the Wass Valley for an Orientation Day at Skeena School; and making representation to the Department of Indian Affairs for a Home-School Co-ordinator for Terrace.
+Future plans include; a trip to New Aiyansh and Greenville in late February to bring the school on film to the communities: institution of a one week mini-course "Exploring Indians of the Past" on which regular school classes will be programmed to spend one day each at the site of the encient Indian village at Kitselas Canyon on the Eksena River approximately 12 miles east of Terrace; institute an elective course for Crale 9 of 10 on Northwest Coast Indian Art for September, 1971; consider offering the Nishga Language as either the language requirement of an elective course; the Indian Dance Group numbering some 50 members have accepted an invitation to perform their traditional Indian Interpretative Tribal Dance in the chool during an evening; formation of an Indian Senate to work with the Skanna Students Council; holding an "Indian Day" in the late Spring with Indian students hosting non-Indians at the school for an afternoon; a trip to Haida Village on the Queen Charlotte Islandu; inviting Grade 7 students from the Nass Valley for an Orientation Day at Skeena School; and making representation to the Department of Indian Affairs for a Home-School Co-ordinator for Terrace.

-We recognize the Indian Students as an ethnic group culturally very different from us, but certainly not at inferior, second rate citizens.
-We have been very fortunate in having the co-operation from the Massevalley and the other areas out Indian students come from the descript through getting to know Indian people and sharing in their life that one can fully appreciate them.
-Another real value is that when the indian people have the opportunity to understand out system and feel a sincerity in what we are attrapting to do, then and only then can we ask them to co-operate and support or efforts.
+We recognize the Indian Students as an ethnic group, culturally very different from us, but certainly not as inferior, second rate citizens.
+We have been very fortunate in having the co-operation from the Nassevalley and the other areas out Indian students come from.
+It is only through getting to know Indian people and sharing in their life that one can fully appreciate them.
+Another real value is that when the Indian people have the opportunity to understand out system and feel a sincerity in what we are attempting to do, then and only then can we ask them to co-operate and support out efforts.

-Whatever success we may have had at Okcepa School is attributable total positive attitude about Indians mather than any projects that we have undertaken.
-The Indian students at his school for the most part are proud of their rich cultural her rage.
-Some bewilf ored, apparently "backward and say, self-conscious" students often played truant to a parand generally confidents between feelings toward students and teachers.
-Many of these same students and making a major contribution to discussion that these students and teachersage at the point where they were at the end of Grade W in the Indian villages approximately one year ago, we can continue their metation.
-Furthermore, with the leadership of these children in trains 9 & 16, the longth of the adjustment period for the Grade eight pupils coming in pent fall should be considerably should.
+Whatever success we may have had at Skeena School is attributable to a positive attitude about Indians rather than any projects that we have undertaken.
+The Indian students at his school for the most part are proud of their rich cultural her tage.
+Some bewil ered, apparently "backward and shy, self-conscious" students often played truant to a per and generally confidents hostile feelings toward students and teachers.
+Many of these same students are now taking their place in the school and making a major contribution to its that these students and teachers are at the point where they were at the entire that these students and teachers are not the point where they were at the entire that these students and teachership one year ago, we can continue their struction.
+Furthermore, with the leadership of these children in Grades 9 & 10, the length of the adjustment period for the Grade eight pupils coming in pent fall should be considerably shorter.
 We have made some press.